HuveD/micro_roo_manager/docs/rules-code/rules.md

 3.  **Delegate, Monitor & Verify Loop:**
     a.
 Select the next *planned* subtask from the plan.
     b.
 Choose the appropriate Coder mode (`junior-coder` -> `middle-coder` -> `senior-coder`).
     c.
-Prepare the subtask request message using the strict format defined in `.roo/rules/subtask_protocol.md`.
-Include necessary context **mentioned or implied in the original request**.
+Prepare the subtask request message using the strict format defined in `.roo/rules/subtask_protocol.md`. **Include comprehensive context derived from the original request and any relevant information from previous steps (e.g., analysis results, file paths, document references) in the `## CONTEXT` section.**
     d.
 Delegate the subtask using the built-in `new_task` tool (using `<new_task>...</new_task>` tags).
     e.
 Await the Coder's report (`Subtask Completion Report` or `Subtask Handover Report`).
     f.  **Analyze Report & Verify Completion:** Upon receiving a `Subtask Completion Report`: